tiagostutz/java-code-assignment/BRIEFING.md

 # Briefing

-This application is a very simplified implementation of a Warehouse units management system.
+This application is a very simplified implementation of a Warehouse colocation management system.

 Basically, we have 4 entities:
 * `Location` represents a geographical place, a city